koshamo/Fastmail/README.md

 * Fastmail now can rename email folders
 * INBOX synchronizes on a regular basis
 * every time you choose a folder, it is synchronized
-* mails will be send in an own thread, so GUI is available immediately
+* mails will be sent in an own thread, so GUI is available immediately
 * attachments will be saved in an own thread, so GUI is available immediately
+* folders can be added and deleted using tree view context menu

 Version 0.0.2
 * added functionality to remove mail account